ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 #### Classic editor

 Besides the inline styles, in order to recreate the editor content, all the default CKEditor 4 CSS rules are sent to the service.
-They can be overriden by {@linkapi CKEDITOR.config.contentsCss CKEDITOR.config.contentsCss} option or extended by {@linkapi CKEDITOR.addCss CKEDITOR.addCss} method.
+They can be overriden by {@linkapi CKEDITOR.config.contentsCss `CKEDITOR.config.contentsCss`} option or extended by {@linkapi CKEDITOR.addCss `CKEDITOR.addCss()`} method.

 #### Divarea and Inline editor

 For these editors (note that they use the styles of the webpage they are embedded on top of their own rules), only inline and browser styles are sent by default.
-If more is needed, attach the additional stylesheet (one or more) using {@linkapi CKEDITOR.config.exportPdf_stylesheet CKEDITOR.config.exportPdf_stylesheet} configuration option.
+If more is needed, attach the additional stylesheet (one or more) using {@linkapi CKEDITOR.config.exportPdf_stylesheet `CKEDITOR.config.exportPdf_stylesheet`} configuration option.

 ### Data preprocessing

-Plugin provides a custom {@linkapi CKEDITOR.editor#exportPdf exportPdf event}.
+Plugin provides a custom {@linkapi CKEDITOR.editor#exportPdf `exportPdf` event}.
 It can be used for custom data processing (e.g. to ensure the output text will be black, not <span style="color:pink;background-color:yellow">pink on yellow background</span>).
 Editor uses it too, so just remember to add the right priority to the {@linkapi CKEDITOR.editor.on event listener}:

-* 1-14: Data is available in the original string format (it is extracted using {@linkapi CKEDITOR.editor.getData CKEDITOR.editor.getData} method).
+* 1-14: Data is available in the original string format (it is extracted using {@linkapi CKEDITOR.editor.getData `CKEDITOR.editor.getData()`} method).
 * 15: Data is preprocessed by the plugin: image relative paths are changed to absolute ones and editor's content is wrapped into a container with appropriate classes for styling.
 * 16-19: Data is in the form in which it will be sent to the service.
 It can still be modified.
 * 20: Data is sent to the service.

 ### Asynchronous data preprocessing

 It is even possible to run some asynchronous tasks before sending data to the server.
 To do this, simply stop the event and set the flag telling that process is not finished yet.
-After it is done, remove flag and refire the {@linkapi CKEDITOR.editor#exportPdf exportPdf event}:
+After it is done, remove flag and refire the {@linkapi CKEDITOR.editor#exportPdf `exportPdf` event}:

 	editor.on( 'exportPdf', function( evt ) {
 		// Let's call some asynchronous function here, like an Ajax request.
 Flag processing as 'in progress'.